 - Provider: specifies data on the timestamp provider. - Enabled: specifies whether timestamp chaining is enabled.
 Checking this parameter denotes that chaining is enabled.
-By unchecking it, the user with permission disables timestamping chaining. - Digest: value specifies the digest algorithm used in the chain.
-Users with appropriate rights can choose between the following options: MD5, SHA1, SHA224, SHA256, SHA384 and SHA512. - Expiration: specifies a timeframe in which the digital certificate that performed the timestamping must still be valid in order to extend the timestamp. - Identifier: specifies the unique timestamping chaining rules identifier that is created after the rules are saved.
+By unchecking it, the logged-on user disables timestamping chaining. - Digest: value specifies the digest algorithm used in the chain.
+The logged-on user can choose between the following options: - MD5, SHA1, SHA224, SHA256, SHA384 and SHA512. - Expiration: specifies a timeframe in which the digital certificate that performed the timestamping must still be valid in order to extend the timestamp. - Identifier: specifies the unique timestamping chaining rules identifier that is created after the rules are saved.
+It is created after saving the provider.